raspberrypilearning/how-are-you/en/step_2.md

 ## Nine more to go!

 In this project you experienced two Scratch Extension Blocks: Translate and Text to Speech.
 There are another nine more to get to know!
-Why not begin to explore them?
+Why not begin to explore them by clicking the Extension Block tab in the Srcatch Project.
+It looks like the example image below.

 ![Extension Blocks tab](images/extension-blocks.png)